rian39/notes/elden_number_politics_2006.md

 ﻿Elden

 One of the problems of a calculative understanding is that it is a mere summation, a total of atomised individuals.
-94
+94 {#calculation}